neni123/Pro1-jenkins-master-slave/README.rst

 * Gogs admin login: **gogs**
 * Gogs admin login password: **gogspassword**

-Generated SSH key private **gitlab** will be used from Jenkins master server to communicate to the slave servers.
+Generated SSH key private **master** will be used from Jenkins master server to communicate to the slave servers.

 =====
 Usage